hslu-ige-laes/lcm/docs/docs/settings/dataSources.md

    - now you should get an overview of the data in the TTN storage
 1. Finally press `Add new data source`
 1. Now the TTN application and its device datapoints are selectable in `Settings > Data Points > Add new` under `Data Source` resp. `Data Point`

-### TTN data storage information
-- Normally the things network (TTN) forwards only telegrams and does not store time series data
-- But TTN offers a free database solution which stores all data for seven days
-- The lcm application takes advantage of this possibility and uses an API to retrieve this data
-- The retrieved data gets stored in CSV files which you can find in the folder `/app/shiny/data/ttn/yourTtnAppName/yourTtnDeviceName_yourTtnDatapointName.csv`
-- In the [lora-devices-ttn documentation](https://hslu-ige-laes.github.io/lora-devices-ttn/){:target="_blank"} it is described how to add this integration to your application
-- The measurements in the storage get saved with a UTC timestamp
-- If necessary (depending on `Settings > App Configuration > Time Zone`) a time zone change is made during the import into the lcm application

 ### No TTN coverage at the buildings location